-Email list: One thing I’m really proud of is my work with my newsletter.
-I have consistently sent over 80 weekly newsletters this year, excluding holidays etc, and it’s definitely gotten stronger.
-I kept it rolling during the entire launch.
+Email list: In 2017, we consistently sent over 80 weekly newsletters this year, excluding holidays etc and I kept it rolling during the entire launch.
 My consistent email subscribers knew all about the launch before anyone else did and it was a major piece within my strategy.
 I launched to a small room but, at least I had a good email list.

 Free opt in: I begin prepping for the launch pretty early and although a few things fell through the cracks, the development of the free opt in wasn’t one of them.
 The quick worksheet on launching wasn’t revolutionary to say the least but it did get some people on the list that I could segment and send emails to separate from the big TBH newsletter list.

 Website Design: Overall, the website design flowed and I’m pretty pleased with the aesthetics of the site.
 It's not perfect but it's similar to what I envisioned.